syvixor/skills-icons/README.md

 For more instructions on how to get started, check out the guidelines in the [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ### Docker Usage 🐳

+This section provides instructions on building and running the `Skills Icons` project using Docker.
+Follow the steps below to containerize and manage the application efficiently.

 #### Prerequisites

 Before you begin, ensure you have the following installed:
 - Docker (version 18.09 or higher)

 #### Building the Docker Image

 To build the Docker image for `Skills Icons`, follow these steps:
 1. Open a terminal and navigate to the directory.
 2. Run the following command to build the image: